-You can be referred to a Target 5000 clinic through their own eye doctor, Fighting Blindness, an optometrist or other national support services
+You can be referred to a Target 5000 clinic through your own eye doctor, Fighting Blindness, an optometrist or other national support services.

 You will receive an appointment to attend a Target 5000 clinic.
 Please visit our Frequently Asked Questions to learn more about what is involved.